samirosman/squircleart.github.io/_posts/2017-03-20-the-essence-of-animation-nodes-loops.md

 In this example, two things changed, I am no longer controlling the number of iterations and I did not output anything.

 We saw that there is a default parameter called Iterations that we can use to control the number of iterations of the loop.
 Another way to do it is by using a list of data as an iterator, In this case, the number of iterations will be the length of the list and there will be an extra input of the same data type as the iterator list.
-At the first iteration (at index zero), the extra input will be the first element of the iterator list, at the second iterator (at index one), the extra input will be the second element, ...
+At the first iteration (at index zero), the extra input will be the first element of the iterator list, at the second iteration (at index one), the extra input will be the second element, ...

 In the example above, I computed the vector that we generated before and used it as the location of each object in my iterator list.
 We notice that there is no output for the loop, it is a loop that perform and not output.